-To be able to make proper scoring on sourdough breads you need firstly need to develop the gluten in your dough properly, you need to ferment your dough for the right amount of time and you also need to shape your bread properly.
+To be able to make proper scoring on sourdough bread you need first need to develop the gluten in your dough properly, you need to ferment your dough for the right amount of time and you also need to shape your bread properly.

-I’ve made a guide for how to get amazing oven spring every time, which explains this in great detail.
-If you already get nice breads, but you want to get better at scoring, then just read on.
+I’ve made a guide for how to get an amazing oven spring every time, which explains this in great detail.
+If you already get nice bread, but you want to get better at scoring, then just read on.